Skip to main content

 They note that it is easy to get caught up doing research online.
 Doctors will say they have different treatments or better technology, but it’s best to not get too hung up on that aspect.
 Far too often there is little research or evidence available to support the claims you find online.

 What is most important is to find a surgeon that you can get to know and trust.
-At The Iowa Clinic, your orthopaedic surgeon is going to be there for you from the first assessment to post-op.
+At The Iowa Clinic, your orthopedic surgeon is going to be there for you from the first assessment to post-op.

 “You’re essentially committing to a surgeon for the long haul.
 When you make your decision based on who is claiming to use the latest and greatest methods out there, you’re falling short of what’s best for yourself.
 It’s better to find a surgeon you really like and trust.”